mongodb/mongo-python-driver/doc/examples/server_selection.rst

   this is the primary, while for a sharded cluster this can be an arbitrary number of ``mongos``

 * Apply the user-defined server selector function.
+Note that the custom server selector is **not** called if there are no servers left from the previous filtering stage.

 * Apply the ``localThresholdMS`` setting to the list of remaining hosts.
 This whittles the host list down to only contain servers whose latency is at most